 Genes often have multiple transcript representations.
 CIViC utilizes Ensembl v75 for transcript annotations.
-The representative transcript for WT1 depicted in purple below was chosen because it has the widest outer coordinates with the most common exons compared to the other transcripts depicted in green.
+The representative transcript for WT1 depicted in blue below was chosen because it has the widest outer coordinates with the most common exons compared to the other transcripts depicted in green.
 This transcript is further highlighted by *** because it is also designated as the “canonical transcript” by Ensembl using select criteria defined in their glossary of terms.

 There is no one ‘right’ answer for representative transcript.